Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Garden City, ID

 You should have your HVAC system inspected about twice yearly.
 After the inspection, your technician will inform you if any services are needed.
 You should also schedule an inspection if you start noticing issues such as leaks, strange noises, or unusual smells.
-If your home has ductwork, you should have it inspected every few years.
+If your system has ductwork, it should be inspected every few years.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
 Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
 You could also consider getting a smart thermostat.

 Generally, whole-system HVAC installation or replacement takes one to three days.
 Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
 The exact amount of time will be based on factors like the size of your home, how easily accessible different areas are, and whether your technician finds any problems.